membraneframework/membrane_demo/simple_element/README.md

 ### Prerequisites

-Make sure you have following libraries installed on your OS:
+Make sure you have the following libraries installed on your OS:

 - clang-format,
 - portaudio19-dev,